Holiday

 Now you can use your homemade gelt for a family-friendly competition.
 Each participant spins the dreidel and, depending on which side faces up when it stops spinning, the player either gives or takes a piece of gelt from the pot, does nothing, or gets all the gelt from the pot.
 It’s a quick and fun game that involves lots of chocolate—what’s not to like?

-6. Matching Pajamas and Movie Night
+6. Have a Matching Pajamas Movie Night

 I’m happy to report that each year, I see more and more Hanukkah-themed pajamas.
 Grab a set for your entire family (dog included!) and cozy up together with your matching pajamas and a movie.
 Either go with a Hanukkah print or opt for a seasonal plaid or snowflake design.
 Admittedly, I wish there were more Hanukkah-themed movies to choose from, but any cozy, snowy movie will do.